How much are employer pension contributions?

 Learn about average employer pension contributions in the UK, including minimum rates and how these contributions can impact your retirement savings.

-Company pension contributions are what make workplace pension schemes so much more attractive than most personal pension schemes, by giving your retirement savings an extra boost.
+Company pension contributions make workplace pension schemes much more attractive than personal pension schemes you arrange yourself.

-But they’re also good if you yourself are an employer, as they are a tax-efficient way to reward your workers while paying less in National Insurance contributions.
+But they’re also good if you're an employer yourself.
+Not only are they a tax-efficient way to reward your workers, but you’ll also pay less national insurance.

 Read on to find out the benefits of employer pension contributions for both workers and bosses.